hmrc/property-business-api/resources/public/api/conf/common/testing.md

 If you have a specific testing need that is not supported in the sandbox, contact <a href="/developer/support">our support team</a>.

 Some APIs may be marked \[test only\].
 This means that they are not available for use in production and may change.

+<h3>Stateful</h3>
+Some endpoints support STATEFUL gov test scenarios.Stateful scenarios work with groups of endpoints that represent particular types of submissions.
+For each type you can POST (or PUT) to submit or amend data.
+GET to retrieve or list data and DELETE to delete data.
+For example, with a STATEFUL gov test scenario a retrieval will return data based on what you submitted.

+The following groups are stateful in the sandbox:
+- UK Property Business Annual Submission
+- Foreign Property Annual Submission
+- UK Property Income and Expenses Period Summary
+- Foreign Property Income and Expenses Period Summary
+- Historic FHL UK Property Business Annual Submission
+- Historic FHL UK Property Income and Expenses Period Summary
+- Historic non-FHL UK Property Business Annual Submission
+- Historic non-FHL UK Property Income and Expenses Period Summary